Blockscout UI

 2) Enter in the contract address you received during deployment.
 The dropdown will show you several available verification options.
 Select the one you would like to use and continue.

-This verification method is recommended only for single-file smart contract without any imports.
-For verifaction of contracts containing more that 1 file, it's recommended to use different verification method.
+This verification method is recommended only for a single-file smart contract without any imports.
+For verification of contracts containing more that 1 file, a different verification method is recommended.

 Contract Address: The 0x